Purple Rain (film): Home media

-Warner Home Video first released Purple Rain on video in 1984 while the film was still in theaters.
-At the time it was one of the first major releases to be sold at the lower listed price of $29.95 in the United States.
+Warner Home Video released Purple Rain on VHS, Betamax and LaserDisc in 1984 while the film was still in theaters.
+At the time, it was one of the first major releases to be sold at the lower listed price of $29.95 in the United States.
 It shipped 435,000 units.
 It was released on DVD in 1999.
-The film was first released on Blu-ray on July 24, 2007 and was released on Blu-ray again with a new remaster on October 4, 2016, as part of the Prince Movie Collection.
+The film was released on Blu-ray and HD DVD on July 24, 2007.
+On October 4, 2016, a remastered Blu-ray with higher-quality AVC encoded video in the film's original 1.85:1 aspect ratio (compared to the 2007 Blu-ray's VC-1 encode and 16:9 aspect ratio) was released as part of the Prince Movie Collection in a purple keep case (as opposed to the normal blue).
+To celebrate the 40th anniversary of its theatrical release, Purple Rain was released on 4K Blu-ray on June 25, 2024.

 Reception

 Box office

 The film was commercially successful, grossing $68,392,977 in the United States.
+It grossed $70.3 million worldwide against its $7.2 million budget.

 Critical response

-Purple Rain received generally positive reviews from critics.
-On Rotten Tomatoes, the film has a 70% rating based on 56 reviews, with an average rating of 6.39/10.
+On Rotten Tomatoes, the film has a 73% rating based on 59 reviews and an average rating of 6.50/10.
 The website's critical consensus reads: "Purple Rain makes for undeniably uneven cinema, but it's held together by its star's singular charisma – not to mention a slew of classic songs."
 On Metacritic, it has a score of 55 out of 100 based on 14 reviews, indicating "mixed or average reviews".
 Prince famously said after the movie opened that he had a nightmare that Roger Ebert and Gene Siskel hated the movie and tore it apart on their TV show; in fact, both critics loved Purple Rain and put it on their Top 10 lists of the best films in 1984.
 Roger Ebert would go on to call it "one of the greatest rock movies of all time".

+In recent years, some have criticised the film as misogynistic, especially the scene in which Jerome throws a woman into a dumpster at Morris' behest.
+David Alm in Forbes wrote that the female characters are treated "quite literally like garbage."
+Tom Leatham of Far Out wrote that the film "(explores) eroticism and sexuality with a complete disregard for the respect of women (and) shocking misogyny" with "little redemption", going so far as to call for the film to be removed from the United States National Film Registry.

+Others have perceived the film's treatment of women as a criticism of misogyny, rather than an endorsement of it.
+"Prince saw fit to hide in plain sight behind celluloid and glamour", wrote Ben Philpott of Drowned in Sound.
+"The conflict between commercialism, integrity, sex, misogyny and morality is clear and nobody has done it better since."
+Elwin Cotman of Bright Wall/Dark Room also wrote that the film paved the way for later films by Spike Lee, as a then-revolutionary depiction of flawed, complicated Black men: